microsoft/Cornelius/README.md

 You can now develop your own demonstrator, or fuzzer, or tester, using `Cornelius.dll`.

+## Supported firmware versions

+ - Supported TDX Module versions: `1.5.01-pc`, `1.5.05`.
+ - Supported P-SEAMLDR versions: `1.5.01.02`.

+Other versions were not tested but are expected to be supported in general.

 ## How it works

 What follows is a simplified rundown of TDX and Cornelius, please refer to the Intel TDX documentation for more details on TDX,